krystyna26/Traveller/README.md

 check changes on pgAdmin => refresh schema and you should see another default$test

-install as developement dependencies: `npm install jest@23.5.0 --save-dev`
+install as development dependencies: `npm install jest@23.5.0 --save-dev`

 change test obj in package.json like: "test": "jest --watch" to watch tests

 `npm run test` and build some tests :)

 ----------
+Lesson 98

 https://parceljs.org/